WiLL75G/soc-day20-soc-interview-preparation/scenarios/incident_scenarios.md

 # SOC Analyst Incident Response Scenarios

 Read each alert as if it just fired.

 Write your answer before reading the model.

 Score honestly.

-Every scenario here has one step candidates skip.
-It is named at the bottom of each model answer, because knowing what you would miss is worth more than knowing what you would do.
+Every scenario has one step candidates commonly skip.
+It is named after each model answer because knowing what you would miss is worth more than memorizing a perfect response.

 ---